AlexIoannides/llm-regression/README.md

 - **Deploy Python Package (CD)**, defined in `.github/workflows/python-package-cd.yml`

 The CI workflow has been configured to run whenever a pull request to the `main` branch is created.
 The CD workflow has been configured to run whenever a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is created on GitHub.

-Note, the CD workflow will require `PYPI_USR` and `PYPI_PWD` to be added as [repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).